PH Safe Home Also Caters For Abused Males

 Ignorance also comes to play here.
 If you have watched a documentary showing female genital mutilation and the gory experience the young women go through is something else.
 Some of the perpetrators claim that the practice has existed for ages.
 Women have to learn more about issues that concern them.

 A nurse, Rosy Ekeocha, said it is not about culture but about the behavior of a group of people in the community who force it on others.

 According to her, let people change their behaviour and leave culture alone.
 It doesn’t happen in every family and if any family allows it that’s their business.

-She said we are in the 21st century, certain culture and tradition need to be reviewed to ensure that they allign with today’s reality.
+She said we are in the 21st century, certain cultures and tradition need to be reviewed to ensure that they align with today’s reality.

 Culture is dynamic she said, but that implementation of laws relating to the vulnerable in the society calls for concern.

 We should not behave the way people behaved twenty dacades ago, after all, we do not dress the way our forefathers dressed.
 Time has evolved and things are getting better as it concerns women.
 We are getting more exposed and more enlightened about issues that concern is.
 Information is moving round as the world is a global village.

 Talking about culture nowadays, we wear shoes whereas our forefathers never had any.
 They walked barefooted

 far distances to get family necessities but things are better now as we are mobile.